yue-wang-biomath/MetaTX/README.md

 Linder,B. et al. (2015) Single-nucleotide-resolution mapping of m6A and m6Am throughout the transcriptome.
 Nat.
 Methods, 12, 767–772. (https://doi.org/10.1038/nmeth.3453)

+Olarerin-George, A.O. and Jaffrey, S.R.
+MetaPlotR: a Perl/R pipeline for plotting metagenes of nucleotide modifications and other transcriptomic sites.
+Bioinformatics 2017;33(10):1563-1564 (https://doi.org/10.1093/bioinformatics/btx002)

 Schwartz, S. et al. (2014) Perturbation of m6A writers reveals two distinct classes of mRNA methylation at internal and 5'sites.
 Cell Reports, 8(1), 284-296. (https://doi.org/10.1016/j.celrep.2014.05.048)